Distributed Cache for ASP.NET Output Caching

 CacheProvider to get benefited from ASP.NET 4.0 output caching extensibility.

-Since the enterprise level applications are typically hosted in multi-sever web farms, InProc output caching does not provide much benefit as compared to have a distributed OutProc cache.
+Since the enterprise level applications are typically hosted in multi-server web farms, InProc output caching does not provide much benefit as compared to have a distributed OutProc cache.
 Using this extensibility feature of ASP.NET 4.0, NCache now has its own ASP.NET output caching provider.

 Distributed in Nature: NCache Output Cache provider is OutProc as well as distributed in nature.